seepls/BulletGame2D/README.md

 now we have done nothing yet when the enemies and player collide , so we do that now . :)

+now when the player and enemy collide , we reduce the life of the player . change the color to RED when hit : for a while . also we added the score at the right top .

+next we are going to PowerUp . !